remarcmij/promise-demo/README.md

 ### `node 5-all-await 1`

-Using an awaited `Promise.all()`, consume an array of two promises that are resolved some time later.
+Using an awaited `Promise.all()`, consume an array of two promises that are resolved after two seconds.

 The created promises are: